Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Laboratory Earthquake Experiments

 We study a range of frictional sliding behaviors from stable sliding to highly unstable slip.
 In the framework of rate-and-state friction this range of behaviors is understood in terms of the ratio of loading stiffness to a critical rate of fault weakening with slip, which scales with normal stress \citep{ref:Leeman2016}.
 Each experiment includes hundreds of lab earthquakes (Figure \ref{fig:ALLexp}).
 By adjusting the loading stiffness and/or the fault normal stress, the same fault gouge can host slow-slip events, fast lab earthquakes, or complex, quasi-periodically events \citep{ref:Leeman2016, ref:Scuderi2017, ref:Veedu2020}.
 Mechanical data of stress and strain are recorded at 1 kHz and acoustic signals are recorded at 4 MHz using lead-zircon-titanate piezoceramic sensors embedded in the DDS (Figure \ref{fig:pict}) \citep{ref:Riviere2018,ref:Bolton2020}.
 A high-precision signal is used to synchronize the mechanical and acoustic data.

+In the lab three stages of the seismic cycle can be identified: an initial --interseismic-- stage of stress increase, a stage with pre-seismic slip and then a last stage with a co-seismic stress drop (Figures \ref{fig:pict} and \ref{fig:Signals' shapes}).
+The interseismic period of the lab seismic cycle is identified from the initial, linear-elastic portion of the curve, where load increases in proportion to stiffness.
+Pre-seismic slip is marked by a deviation from elastic loading.
+This typically corresponds to a relatively short time interval preceding failure and seismic energy release.
+Pre-seismic slip is part of the labquake nucleation process.
 We study data from three experiments chosen to represent a range of lab earthquake behaviours.
 In some cases the events are quasi-periodic, as for experiment p5198 (Figure \ref{fig:Signals' shapes} a), and in others, as for experiment p4679 (Figure \ref{fig:Signals' shapes} d) they are aperiodic with alternating slower and faster events.
 Experiments like p4679 often have complex stress evolution throughout the lab seismic cycle.
 Some of this complexity can be seen at the scale of the whole experiment (Figure \ref{fig:ALLexp}) and other aspects of it are visible only at a larger scale (Figure \ref{fig:Signals' shapes}).
 In the case of p4581, the pre-seismic phase of the seismic cycle is characterized by almost no pre-slip prior to failure.
 The acoustic emission record for this type of experiment is distinct because the signal variance is quite low until just prior to the labquake (Figure \ref{fig:Signals' shapes p4581}).
 Nonetheless there is still AE activity before the main labquake.
 In contrast, experiment p5198 shows significant pre-seismic slip before the peak stress and failure (see Figure \ref{fig:Signals' shapes}).
 Both of these experiments show somewhat regular, quasi-periodic seismic cycles (Figures \ref{fig:Signals' shapes} and \ref{fig:Signals' shapes p4581}).
 The third experiment (p4679) shows aperiodic seismic cycles that are much more challenging to predict.
 For each experiment we focus on a data segment of 30 to 50 events shown in the red boxes in Figure \ref{fig:ALLexp}.